Do Kernel and Neural Embeddings Help in Training and Generalization?: Introduction

 A widely held intuitive view is that deep layers generate expressive \emph{representations} of the raw input data.
 Adopting this view, one may consider a model where a representation generated by successive neural network layers is viewed as a \emph{kernel embedding} which is then fed into the two--layer model of \cite{Arora19}.
 The connection between neural networks and kernel machines has long been studied; \cite{CS09} introduced kernels that mimic deep networks and \cite{TKG18} showed kernels equivalent to certain feed--forward neural networks.
 Recently, \cite{Belkin18} also make the case that progress on understanding deep learning is unlikely to move forward until similar phenomena in classical kernel machines are recognized and understood.

 The fundamental question we address is: \emph{Do representations provided by kernel embeddings help in training and generalization}?
 We address this question in the context of the simple model of \cite{Arora19} and their approach based on a spectral analysis of the associated Gram matrix.
 Specifically, we take a view of a multi--layer network as first producing an embedding $\phi(x)$ of the input which is then fed as input to the simple two layer network of \cite{Arora19}.
 While a general transformation $g(x)$ of the input data may have arbitrary effects, one might expect a universal kernel representation to improve performance.
 Do kernel representations create a better alignment of labels with the top eigenvectors of the Gram matrix?
-We investigate this first by using an unbiased kernel such as Gaussian kernel, using random Fourier features(RFF) to approximate the Gaussian kernel embedding \cite{RR07}.
+We investigate this first by using kernels which are label-unaware\footnote{We say Gaussian kernel is label-unaware because we do not employ any data labels to compute it, i.e., this kernel is not sensitive to the labels.} such as Gaussian kernel, using random Fourier features(RFF) to approximate the Gaussian kernel embedding \cite{RR07}.

 Next, we address the question: \emph{Do representations provided by neural embeddings help in training and generalization?} We address this in two ways: first, we use kernels that have been designed to specifically mimic neural networks \cite{CS09}.
 Then we use data driven embeddings explicitly produced by the hidden layers in neural networks: either using a subset of the same training data to compute such an embedding, or transfer the inferred embedding from a different (but similar) domain.